 Vulnerability Speaker Series

-The Vulnerability Speaker Series will feature presentations from a variety of international, national and distinguished WA leaders and bring together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.
+The Vulnerability Speaker Series features presentations from a variety of international, national and distinguished WA leaders and bring together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.

 Rio Tinto is Principal Partner of the Vulnerability Speaker Series.